mlinderm/argure/README.md

  This system is a JavaScript library designed for simplifying web-based user interface (UI) programming.
 We build this system on Knockout, also an open source JavaScript library, to simplify the connection of JavaScript variables and HTML form elements.
 The goal of this system is to provide a clean and easy-to-use interface for programmers to maintain complicated relationships between UI elements, and thus make UI programming easier.

-This system is a JavaScript library designed for simplifying web-based user interface (UI) programming.
-We build this system on Knockout, also an open source JavaScript library, to simplify the connection of JavaScript variables and HTML form elements.
-The goal of this system is to provide a clean and easy-to-use interface for programmers to maintain complicated relationships between UI elements, and thus make UI programming easier.

 1. Installation.